csdcorp/speech_to_text/speech_to_text/README.md

 and version of the Android OS.
 In the devices I've used none have had a pause longer than 5 seconds.
 Unfortunately there appears to be no way to change that behaviour.

+### Android beeps on start/stop of speech recognition

+This is a feature of the Android OS and there is no supported way to disable it.

 ### Continuous speech recognition

 There have been a number of questions about how to achieve continuous speech recognition using this plugin.
 Currently